On the dual positive cones and the algebraicity of a compact K\"ahler manifold: Introduction

-Since $\cK(X) \subset \Psef(X)$, Theorem~\ref{thm-mainOPK} also implies that if $X$ is a compact K\"ahler threefold such that $\Int\(\Psef(X)^\vee\) \cap H^{2n-2}(X,\bQ) \ne \emptyset$, then $a(X) \ge 2$.
-Therefore to prove Theorem~\ref{thm-mainOP} for $X$, it suffices to exclude the possibility that $a(X) = 2$.
-Compact K\"ahler threefolds of algebraic dimension 2 are bimeromorphic to elliptic fibrations over a projective surface, and we will prove Theorem~\ref{thm-mainOP} for elliptic threefolds in \S\ref{sec-fibellip} (see Proposition~\ref{pro-ClisseOP}).
+Since $\cK(X) \subset \Psef(X)$, Theorem~\ref{thm-mainOPK} also implies that a compact K\"ahler threefold $X$ as in Theorem~\ref{thm-mainOP} satisfies $a(X) \ge 2$.
+Therefore, to prove Theorem~\ref{thm-mainOP} for $X$, it suffices to exclude the possibility that $a(X) = 2$.
+Compact K\"ahler threefolds of algebraic dimension 2 are bimeromorphic to elliptic fibrations over a projective surface, and we will prove Theorem~\ref{thm-mainOP} for elliptic threefolds in Section~\ref{sec-fibellip}.